Japanese Railway History Tour at the Railway Museum

 Safety Information

-Chiba is a very safe city with low crime rates.
-Violent crime is rare, and petty crime is uncommon.
-However, travelers should always take basic precautions to protect their belongings.
+Nagano is a generally safe destination for travelers.
+Violent crime is rare, and petty crime, such as pickpocketing, is uncommon.
+However, travelers should still take precautions to protect their belongings and be aware of their surroundings.

 Important Precautions:

-• • Keep valuables secure and out of sight in crowded areas.
+• • Keep valuables secure and out of sight.

 Getting there